TanjimAnim/Meal-Planner-App/README.md

 1. Chose Atomic structure for components because it is the most practiced one
 2. Used Redux for state management.
 3. Used React-Icons for icons library
-4. If I had more time, maybe add dynamic pages instead of modals for details
+4. If I had more time, maybe add dynamic pages instead of modals for details.

 | Task              | Time Spent  |
 | ----------------- | ----------- |